hamedvalizadeh/css-tutorial/Style.md

 - by setting column count. in this way browser will divide the available space by the count we specified and assign the result to each column width.
   - column-count: 3;
-- by setting column width. in this way browser will divide the available space by the width we specified and creates columns equal to the division result.
+- by setting column width. in this way browser will divide the available space by the width we specified and creates number of columns equal to the division result.
   - column-width: 150px;